passionwarehelp/wedsync/README.md

    - CORS enabled for app uploads

 ### How It Works Now
-- Photographers and guests select photos/videos from device
+- Media professionals and guests select photos/videos from device
 - Media automatically uploads to R2 via Worker
 - Organized by wedding ID and media type
 - Public URLs generated for viewing
-- Photo metadata stored in Zustand
+- Media metadata stored in Zustand
 - Video playback with expo-video
 - Progress tracking during upload